daisy-field/datasets/README.md

 This repository contains several datasets for use with the DAISY framework.

-## Datasets for DAISY

-This repository contains several datasets designed for use with the DAISY framework.

 ## 5G Communication Indicators Dataset (Jamming Dataset)

 This dataset includes the 5G communication monitoring indicators recorded throughout the project.
 The data was collected by our project partner HMF, including **DLLA** and **UE Link** data, and then processed and merged for further analysis.